 In addition, states are charting a course toward requiring all new vehicle sales to be zero-emission, as indicated by California's executive order and a letter sent by 12 state governors to the Biden Administration.
-Meanwhile, the Biden Administration has proposed unprecedented federal support for electric transportation, potentially opening up billions of dollars for EV charging infrastructure expansion and electric transportation.
+Meanwhile, the Infrastructure Investment and Jobs Act includes significant funding for electric transportation and building out a charging infrastructure network, with potentially more funding on the way.
 Get ready to start those (electric) motors!